Skip to main navigation Skip to search Skip to main content

 Research Interests

-Glenn Loughran is an artist and researcher in Socially Engaged Art, and Education.
+Glenn Loughran is an artist and educator at the School of Art and Design.
 He holds a BA in Painting, an MA in Sculpture, and a PhD in Education from the NCAD.

-An innovator in art, education and social practice in Ireland his research develops transversal modes of exchange between communities and contexts through artistic events.
+An innovator in art, education and social practice in Ireland, his research develops transversal modes of exchange between communities and contexts through artistic events.
 Key research areas focus on; socially engaged art, innovation in education, event-based research, community engagement and Island studies.
 Recent book publications include: What is an Island?
 Towards a Patchwork Pedagogy for a World Archipelago (2024.
 Create Press).
-Forthcoming in 2025, Events of Art and Education in Post-Climate Times, with Prof. Carl Anders Säftröm.
-(Routledge).
+Events of Art and Education in Post-Climate Times, with Prof. Carl Anders Säfström.
+(2025, Routledge).
+In 2025, he won a 'Highly Commended Award' at the coveted Green Gown Awards UK & Ireland for his work on the MA Art and Environment.

-In September 2025 he will present a large-scale solo show at Uillinn: West Cork Arts Centre, titled: Night Study.
-Spanning the years from 2008 – 2025, Night Study presents a unique collection of artefacts gathered from over a decade of artistic enquiry and experimentation.
-The exhibition also includes a new, site-specific work developed for Uillinn titled: Night Study.
+In January 2026, he will begin a year-long studio residency at the Irish Museum of Modern Art (IMMA) as part of the institution's Technologies of Peace research strand.
+In September 2025, he presented a large-scale solo show at Uillinn: West Cork Arts Centre, titled Night Study.
+Spanning the years from 2008 – 2025, Night Study showcases a unique collection of artefacts gathered from over a decade of artistic enquiry and experimentation.
+The exhibition included a site-specific work developed for Uillinn titled: Night Study.
 Using a moveable light installation to navigate the gallery spaces in evening, when the art centre has closed, the Night Study installation explores the history and politics of study in an automatic society.

 In 2020 he set up the archipelagic MA Art and Environment delivered across the islands of West Cork and is current director of the programme.
-He was Principle Investigator on the IRC Enterprise Partnership Scheme with Dr Grainne Coughlan, titled: A New Evaluative Register for Collaborative and Socially Engaged Arts (2021 –2024).
-He was Co-Pi on the FAST45 Art School Futures Labs 2045 (2021 –2024) and is Co-investigator on NesT: Networking Ecologically Smart Territories / H2020-EU.1.3. - EXCELLENT SCIENCE - Marie Skłodowska-Curie Actions (2021 – 25).
+He was Principal Investigator on the IRC Enterprise Partnership Scheme with Dr Grainne Coughlan, titled: A New Evaluative Register for Collaborative and Socially Engaged Arts (2021 –2024).
+Co-Pi on the FAST45 Art School Futures Labs 2045 (2021 –2024), Co-investigator on NesT: Networking Ecologically Smart Territories / H2020-EU.1.3. - EXCELLENT SCIENCE - Marie Skłodowska-Curie Actions (2021 – 24), Co-Investigator on RasL: Exploring Transdisciplinary Education combining Arts & Sciences / Erasmus+ Knowledge Alliance.
+Co-Investigator , ReaLsMs (Real Smart Cities / Jan 2019 - Jan 2022) / 3-year Marie Skłodowska-Curie Action-funded research project conducted under the auspices of RISE (Research and Innovation Staff Exchange).
 He is a member of the Working Group on Artistic Research at the European League of Institutes of the Arts (ELIA).
-He is currently supervising three PhD’s, and has brought to completion two PhD’s and one Post-doctoral Award in the areas of Art Education, and Socially Engaged Art.
+He is currently supervising two PhDs, and has brought to completion three PhDs and one Post-doctoral Award in the areas of Artistic Research, Education and Socially Engaged Art.

 Publications